aleswita/PdfMerger/README.md

 # PdfMerger
-Visual Paginator for Nette Framework and Ghost Script.
+PDF Merger for Nette Framework and Ghost Script.